xueran1991/CarND-Traffic-Sign-Classification/README.md

 One of the shortage of the architectue is that when the traing set is not large enough, it's hard to get a high accuracy.
 So I add more convolutional layers to the architecture.
 So there are more features about the image in my model.

 There may some problem with the augmentation.
 I am not sure which validation set to use when training the model.
 I use the original validation set.
-The accuracy became vary low on the training set, but on  the validation set accuarcy didn't change much.
+The accuracy became vary low on the training set, but after traing the accruacy on the test set  didn't change much.